Suma Sudhindra: Career

-Tarangini veena

-Dr Suma has created the "Tarangini Veena" which is a compact version of the veena.

-It is a highly portable and compact version of the saraswati veena and helps Veena players out of india have access to the instrument as it is easily transportable.

-The tarangini Veena lacks a resonator, but instead has a Magnetic pickup

 Carnatic-Jazz

 She has rendered numerous fusion performances along with Dutch Jazz group Spinifex for many years.

 Other initiatives

 Suma is the Director outreach for the Centre For Indian Music Experience (IME), a new kind of museum in the making where one can touch, feel and experience music.

 She co-founded the Artists’ Introspective Movement (AIM) along with kuchipudi danseuse Veena Murthy Vijay.
 AIM organizes the Bangalore International Arts Festival (BIAF) since 2007.
 BIAF is a cultural platform for artists.